gabrielfeo/develocity-api-kotlin/docs/AccessKeys.md

 2. Go to "My settings" from the user menu in the top right-hand corner of the page
 3. Go to "Access keys" from the sidebar
 4. Click "Generate" on the right-hand side
-5. Set key as the `GRADLE_ENTERPRISE_API_TOKEN` environment variable when using the library
+5. Set key as the `DEVELOCITY_API_TOKEN` environment variable when using the library

 ## Migrating from macOS keychain support